Generic filters

 DescriptionAssessmentPre-requisitesLeads toTo discuss contact

-Our final year of te reo Māori prepares us for our life in the Māori world and for tertiary level study.
+Our final year of te reo Māori prepares us for tertiary level study.
 We will extend our ability to comprehend and communicate in te reo, within an immersive classroom environment.
-As well as further advancing your language skills, you will be able to lead initiatives, you will be an advocate and an expert on te reo at school alongside your te reo Māori teachers.
+As well as further advancing your language skills, you will be able to lead initiatives, you will be an advocate for te reo at school alongside your te reo Māori teachers.
 You will choose your topic and design your own research project.
 Your topic can be cultural, social, political in nature.
-By the end of Year 13 you will be able to communicate confidently and appropriately in different settings and to different audiences and you will be able to think and communicate critically about matters of interest to the Māori world.
-Students will have the opportunity to participate in Ngā Manu Kōrero Māori secondary school speech competition (speaking in either English or te reo).
-A mixture of internal and external assessments across the four skills of speaking, listening, reading and writing.
-Level 2 Te Reo Māori; or by negotiation with the Head of Department.Tertiary studyMs Sinclair
+By the end of Year 13 you should be able to communicate confidently and appropriately in different settings and to different audiences and you will be able to think and communicate critically about Māori current affairs.A mixture of internal and external assessments across the four skills of speaking, listening, reading and writing.
+Level 2 Te Reo Māori; or by negotiation with the Head of Department.Tertiary studyWhaearua Ross-Hotene

 Te Reo Māori – Tau 13, 13TR